 Sprains involve the overstretching or tearing of the ligaments that support the bones in a joint.

 What causes fractures and sprains?

 Fractures and sprains can be caused by blunt trauma, falls, sudden twisting, and other movements or blows that cause the bone or joint to move in a way that is abnormal or beyond functional motion.
-Fractures may also occur in older people with osteoporosis or other diseases and conditions that make the bones weak, brittle and susceptible to injury or breaking.

 What are the symptoms of fractures and sprains?

 With a sprain, your child may feel a sharp pain when the injury occurs.
 The joint will typically swell, bruise and be tender to the touch.
 Walking or using the joint can be very painful.
 Generally, the amount of pain and swelling is a sign of the severity of the sprain.

 The symptoms of a fracture may be quite similar to those of a sprain, except in compound fractures or fractures that involve a clear deformity of the joint or limb.

 In both sprains and fractures, bruising may also occur as a result of the injury.